andreasmhallberg/readingnotes/Suleiman, 1999. Language Education Policy—Arabic Speaking Countries.md

 - Normtheory: 107

   > It is this attitude towards the written language, rather than linguistic behaviour per se, that justifies the description of speakers of the various Arabic colloquials as members of the same speech community

 - Runthrough of Arabic in constitutions (e.g. in Saudi Arabia with Quran, in Somalia only symbolically.)
 108

 - Three models models for arabization in Maghreb: 110
   1. Year by year reform, starting with first year in primary school.
   2. Certain subjects.
   3. School by school.

 - Corpus planning in the initiative of individuals.
 Characterized by: 111
   1. not planned
   2. builds on impressions
   3. ideologically motivated

 - Attempts at reforms of grammatical description no real effect.
 112

 @Arabic:Standard
-@language-reform
+@language-planning